-If you’ve lost a loved one, you know that no amount of money can replace that person’s value to you, to family, to friends and neighbors, and to the community.
+If you’ve lost a loved one, you know that no money can replace that person’s value to you, to family, to friends and neighbors, and to the community.

 The amount of compensation awarded in a wrongful death case is typically based on projections by experts who can determine how much longer the decedent would have lived; how much money he or she would have earned during the balance of that life span; how much would have been passed on to heirs; how much the decedent’s services to the family would have been worth during that life span; and the projected value of the emotional distress resulting from the death.

-At Slater & Zurz, we have a proven track record of success in handling wrongful death cases.
+At Slater & Zurz, our wrongful death lawyers have a proven track record of success in handling wrongful death cases.
 We’ve acquired the knowledge and experience to recognize the issues that must be developed to maximize your wrongful death recovery.
-We have sufficient resources to obtain the necessary expert evaluations, and relationships within the professional community to identify and retain top-notch experts who can credibly evaluate and highlight the factors necessary to maximize your compensation for your loved one’s wrongful death.
-Let us put our 40-plus years of experience to work for you.
+We have sufficient resources to obtain the necessary expert evaluations and relationships within the professional community to identify and retain top-notch experts who can credibly evaluate and highlight the factors necessary to maximize your compensation for your loved one’s wrongful death.
+Let us put our 30-plus years of experience to work for you.
 Call or email us for a free consultation.
 We’ll review your case, answer your questions, and suggest a strategy for obtaining justice in this difficult time.
 There’s no obligation, and if we take your case, you pay nothing unless we obtain a favorable judgment or settlement for you.

 The first step in filing a wrongful death lawsuit is the appointment of a personal representative to represent the decedent’s next of kin.

 In Ohio, a wrongful death case must be filed in the name of a personal representative.
-The personal representative can be a close family member, a close friend of the decedent, the executor named in the decedent’s will, or a professional such as an attorney not affiliated with the lawyer or law firm filing the wrongful death suit.
+The personal representative can be a close family member, a close friend of the decedent, the executor named in the decedent’s will, or a professional such as a probate attorney not affiliated with the wrongful death lawyer or law firm filing the wrongful death suit.

 Only the decedent’s next of kin can be compensated in a wrongful death case.